Painlev'e 2 equation with arbitrary monodromy parameter, topological recursion and determinantal formulas: Introduction

-In this article, our main goal is to prove that the TT property holds for the Painlev\'e $2$ equation:
+In this article, our main goal is to prove that the TT property holds for Lax pairs of the Painlev\'e $2$ equation:

-(where $\dot{} = \frac{d}{dt}$ and $\hbar$ is a small parameter) with arbitrary monodromy parameter $\theta \ne 0$.
+(where $\dot{} = \frac{d}{dt}$ and $\hbar$ is a small parameter) with arbitrary non-zero monodromy parameter $\theta$.
 More precisely, we will prove the result for two different ($\hbar$-deformed) Lax pairs frequently used to describe the Painlev\'e $2$ system: the Jimbo-Miwa (JM) Lax pair and the Harnad-Tracy-Widom (HTW) Lax pair.
 (See \cite{HTW, JMII}.)
-These two Lax pairs are related by a Laplace-type integral transformation (\cite{JKT}).
-Although these Lax pairs describe the same integrable system (Painlev\'e $2$), their spectral curves are totally different and are not symplectically equivalent.
-For these two Lax pairs we will review how to insert formally a small expansion parameter $\hbar$ and how to produce the spectral curve and the tau-function.
+For these two Lax pairs we will review how to produce the spectral curve and the tau-function.
+Although these Lax pairs describe the same integrable system (Painlev\'e $2$), their spectral curves are totally different.
 Then, after presenting the topological recursion and the determinantal formulas, we will prove the TT property by proving the three conditions proposed in \cite{Deter}.

 This result proves that the generating functions for both sets of symplectic invariants $F^{(g)}_{\rm JM}(t)$ and $F^{(g)}_{\rm HTW}(t)$ defined from the spectral curves of JM pair and HTW pair give the corresponding tau-functions of Painlev\'e 2 (see Theorem \ref{thm:JMFg-tau} and \ref{FgHTW}).
-Note that, although $F^{(g)}_{\rm JM}(t)$ and $F^{(g)}_{\rm HTW}(t)$ are different since the two spectral curves are not symplectically equivalent, both of them gives tau-functions.
+Note that, although $F^{(g)}_{\rm JM}(t)$ and $F^{(g)}_{\rm HTW}(t)$ are different as a computational result, both of them gives tau-functions of Painlev\'e 2 equation.
 As presented in Theorem \ref{propo3} and \ref{thm:Bessel-Fg} the connection between the two sets of symplectic invariants appears from constant terms (a tau-function is always defined up to a constant) that are fixed by the topological recursion.
-More specifically one of our main results is that: \beq F^{(g)}_{\rm JM}(t)=F^{(g)}_{\rm HTW}(t)+\frac{B_{2g}}{2g(2g-2)\theta^{2g-2}} \quad \text{for $g \ge 2$}. \eeq Along the article $B_{2g}$ stands for the Bernoulli numbers \footnote{ Bernoulli numbers are defined by: \beqq \frac{t}{e^{t}-1}-1+\frac{t}{2}=\sum_{m=1}^{\infty}B_{2m}\frac{t^{2m}}{(2m)!}. \eeqq For example, $ B_{2} = \frac{1}{6}, ~~ B_{4} = -\frac{1}{30}, ~~ B_{6} =\frac{1}{42}$. } We explain why the specific constant terms appear and we connect them to two simple spectral curves: the Hermite-Weber curve (semi-circle curve) for which the result has been known for a long time and the Bessel curve for which we could not find any reference in the literature.
+More specifically one of our main results is that: